 Additionally, if the movements required in Wii Sports are no longer challenging, you can consider using light wrist weights while playing to continue building strength.

-If you’re looking to improve hand functions after a stroke, the MusicGlove may be worth a try.
+If you’re looking to improve hand functions after a stroke, the MusicGlove is an excellent rehabilitation device that targets the fingers.
 It combines video gaming, music, and hand therapy together to encourage individuals to perform the high number of repetitions necessary to improve hand functions after stroke.

 It’s similar to Guitar Hero, but it’s designed specifically for stroke survivors with hand weakness.
 MusicGlove encourages users to practice tapping their fingertips together.
 Developing this hand function can help individuals perform everyday tasks such as twisting a doorknob or picking up an object.

-Stroke survivors who want to improve movement throughout their entire body can benefit from trying another video game-like rehab tool called the FitMi.
+Stroke survivors who want to improve movement throughout their entire body can benefit from trying another video game-like neurorehab device called FitMi.
 It includes 40 exercises that target the hands, arms, core, and legs.
 FitMi challenges stroke patients to perform a certain number of rehabilitative exercises within a given timeframe.

 It also adapts to your ability level to ensure you’re being challenged the perfect amount to keep you motivated without getting overwhelmed or discouraged.